rafaelromanini/rafaelromanini/README.md

 Previously, I worked as a Full Stack Development Intern at Divulgador Inteligente, a SaaS affiliate marketing platform, developing features and maintaining products with Node.js, React.js, and Next.js.
 These experiences strengthened my end-to-end understanding of building, shipping, and evolving software in multidisciplinary teams.

-I’m currently pursuing a degree in Systems Analysis and Development at FIAP, with expected graduation in December 2025, and I have advanced English (Skill Idiomas).
+I’m currently pursuing a degree in Systems Analysis and Development at FIAP, with expected graduation in December 2025, and I have advanced English (speaking and writing).
 I also completed a Technical Administration course at ETEC Jorge Street.
 My goal is to keep growing as a developer, learn continuously, and contribute to projects that create meaningful impact.